LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ### Explanation :
 Fetching the Customer data from json reader using **getCustomerByName()** by passing the Customer Name.
 Supplying the same data to the Checkout page objects **CustomerPersonalDetailsFromJSON()** method.
-The complete class would look like this:
+The complete class should look like this:
 ### CheckoutPageSteps.java
 ```
 package stepDefinitions;